RicArch97/nixos-config/README.md

 # Hosts

+* North --- fully watercooled black/gold/wood build for personal use (gaming) and occasionally work.
 * X570AM --- X570 Aorus Master, which is the name of the motherboard, powerful multi-monitor desktop powered by AMD's Ryzen 9 5950X and Radeon RX 6900XT.
 Used for work, entertainment (video's / movies) and gaming.
-* T470 --- Lenovo Thinkpad T470, powered by an Intel Kaby Lake CPU, used as office laptop for writing documents and programming.

 ![2024-01-21T19:05:14,760450837+01:00](https://github.com/RicArch97/nixos-config/assets/61013287/92cc6906-6a10-4e49-9e51-f47ea6598424)